espectro93/xtraceroute/README.md

 ### Executing program

-This was only tested on a linux distribution, where we need root privileges as we oparte on layer 3 to send icmp EchoRequests.
+This was only tested on a linux distribution, where we need root privileges as we oparte on layer 3 to send ICMP EchoRequests.

 ```
 sudo -E cargo run www.google.de